ed6095-web/Guidewire-DEVTrails-2026/README.md

 # Vision

-ShieldGig aims to become the *first automated income protection system for gig workers*.
+KavachSathi aims to become the *first automated income protection system for gig workers*.

 It transforms insurance into a **real-time, intelligent, and data-driven safety net**.